jeffspence/jeffspence.github.io/research.md

 human genetics: from how mutations impact cells all the way up to how those mutations are affected by natural selection over hundreds of thousands of years.
-Some of the things we are particular interested in are:
+Some of the things we are particularly interested in are: